codesharedot/dex-price/README.md

-# streamr-datacoin price
+# libra-credit price

-Gets the streamr-datacoin price with Python (from JSON).
+Gets the libra-credit price with Python (from JSON).

 https://pythonbasics.org